 I received this book for free from the library in exchange for an honest review.

 This does not affect my opinion of the book or the content of my review.

-This literature is a paperback edition that was published by Penguin on November 1, 2000 and has 306 pages.
+literature that was published by Penguin on November 1, 2000 and has 306 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Peaches for Father Francis, The Girl With No Shadow, Doctor Who: The Loneliness of the Long-Distance Time Traveller (Time Trips)